Strumenta/kolasu-languageserver-library/README.md

 When the language server extension deactivates, for example because the editor is closed, the underlying java process is stopped and also the debugger task if attached.

-If interested in debugging the initializing code, one can enable the `suspend` flag in the jvm execution flags.
-That way the server process will stop until a debugger is attached.
+If interested in debugging the initializing code, one can enable the `suspendExecutionUntilDebuggerAttached` flag in the `languageServer` gradle extension.
+This way, the server process won't start until a debugger is attached.

 ## Features